karldreta/Library-OdinProject/README.md

 ## Final Thoughts

-While the project was challenging (mostly my fault), it allowed me to create something original.
-I named it after the Great Library of Alexandria (which was apparently burned down by Julius Caesar) as a testament that though scrolls may burn, still our hunger for learning lives on.
+While the project presented challenges (mostly my fault), it ultimately allowed me to create something truly original.
+I named it after the **Great Library of Alexandria**, famously destroyed by **Julius Caesar**, to symbolize that even when knowledge is lost, humanity's insatiable thirst for learning and innovation always lives on.

 ## References: